How to Create a Long-Lasting Roof with Proper Insulation & Ventilation

 Three Consequences of Inadequate Insulation & Ventilation:

-Corrosion: Incomplete roof ventilation and attic insulation will result in high levels of moisture.
-The result is decay in the roof deck, supports, shingles, and underlayment.
+Incomplete roof ventilation and attic insulation will result in high levels of moisture.
+The result is decay like mildew or mold damage in the roof deck, supports, shingles, and underlayment.

-Ice Dams: An ice dam is a ridge of ice that forms on roof edges and curtails melting snow from filtering off the roof.
+An ice dam is a ridge of ice that forms on roof edges and curtails melting snow from filtering off the roof.
 This can lead to serious consequences, such as water backing up into the home and causing interior damage.
-The correct amount of insulation and ventilation is the best way to prevent ice dams.
+The correct amount of insulation and ventilation is the best way to ensure ice dam prevention.